 How often do we ask that question?
 How often do we ask whether or not we’ve truly “made it” out of colonial oppression?

 We take to symbols because symbols are easy.
 Attend church instead of doing good.
 Buy an Audi instead of saving your money for the future.
 Cover up a priest’s inappropriate actions rather than standing up against pedophilia and misogyny.
+The symbol of good being done in our community is better to us than the good itself.

 Don’t let symbols be a scapegoat for lack of depth.